IJG-DR/Pewlett-Hackard-Analysis/README.md

 ![Summary Pivot Table](Resources/Summary_Pivot_Table.png)

 The resulting pivot table shown above highlights several challenges with the mentorship program.
-Although in most cases, there seem to be enough mentors to train the new generation of employees, there are cases where there are too few (for example, in the roles of Assistant Engineer in the Quality Management department and Technique Leader in the Customer Service department), or there are none (in the case of Manager roles for several departments).
+Although in most cases, there seem to be enough mentors to train the new generation of employees, there are cases where there are too few (for example, in the roles of Assistant Engineer in the Quality Management department and Staff in the Production department).
+In a few cases, there are no mentors for the retiring roles (for example, Manager in the Research department).

-Of particular concern, there seems to be few, if any, mentors in critical departments such as Research, where there are no mentors for the single retiring manager, and no mentors for the 32 of 127 retiring Assistant Engineers.
-A similar situation occurs with Quality Management and Production departments.
+Of particular concern, there seems to be few, if any, mentors in critical departments such as Research, where there are no mentors for the single retiring manager, and no mentors to train the 127 positions of Assistant Engineers, 32 of which would be retiring.
+The mentoring program would also be stretched thin for technical roles in other key departments such as Quality Management and Production.

 We would recommend that Pewlett Hackard broaden the reach of the mentorship program to cover these important and critical gaps.